ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/02-setup-azure-iot-hub.md

 ---
-layout: page-fullwidth
+layout: page-tr22
 title: "Setting Up Azure IoT Hub"
-subheadline: "Microsoft Azure IoT Connected Weather Station Project"
+subheadline: "Building Connected Things with Node.js"
 teaser: "In this lab you will provision an Azure IoT Hub and an IoT Hub device."
 show_meta: true
 comments: true